| |

 some early 19th century blacksmith.

-the view to the east, of which more in a moment.
+provided the view to the east, of which more in a moment.

-panel faces east, south, west or north; rather, being
+no panel faces east, south, west or north; rather, being

 off-centre, the two easterly panels face east-south-east

 and east-north-east.
-It may have been moved; but the
+It may have been moved, but the

 pedestal it stands on does the same thing, and appears to